 3. Keyword Optimization

 Search engines such as Google equate high-quality content with a high-quality website, so creating content with value is very important.
 Do research on the keywords that are highly searched for, as it will help you integrate those keywords for the purpose of generating traffic to your website.
 Google’s Keyword Planner is a very helpful tool that generates a list of keywords that rank high in the search engine.
-After the research, you or the inbound marketing agency that your company partners with can come up with the right keywords that will answer the common questions of potential buyers and ultimately attract the right people to your website.
+After the research, you or the best inbound marketing agencies or b2b marketing agecy that your company partners with can come up with the right keywords that will answer the common questions of potential buyers and ultimately attract the right people to your website.
 Use your content and distribute it on a wide variety of platforms.
 The more engagement you get, the more Google considers your content to be of high value, and this will boost your SEO rankings.

 4. Blog Marketing